Universal energy-space localization and stable quantum phases against time-dependent perturbations: Methods

-For a static Hamiltonian $H$, its eigenstates are essential to describe and predict the dynamical and thermodynamical properties.
-It is believed that in generic systems, except for some fine-tuned integrable models, most of them follow the ETH where expectations of local observables match their thermodynamical averages.
-However, there are known exceptions that can robustly violate ETH even with perturbations, such as many-body localization (MBL)~\cite{imbrie2016many,nandkishore2015many,RevModPhys.91.021001-MBL}.
-In the MBL context, the eigenstate localization is a typical property and a fingerprint of ETH breaking.
+In the main text, we show that classical and quantum LDPC codes with linear energy barriers can remain localized for an exponentially long time against time-dependent perturbations, which can also be applied to static perturbations.
+Here, we show that the localization can be infinitely long if the static perturbation strength is weak enough, due to eigenstate localization~\cite{yin2024eigenstate}.

-Recently, it was discovered~\cite{yin2024eigenstate} that robust eigenstate localization can also exist in good cLDPC codes.
-Here, we generalize their stability results to include quasi-$q$-local perturbations by invoking Theorem~\ref{thm:static-Energy-loc}.
+This property was recently discovered~\cite{yin2024eigenstate} in certain cLDPC codes.
+By invoking Theorem~\ref{thm:static-Energy-loc}, we reproduce the results and generalize them to including quasi-$q$-local perturbations.
 Specifically, we consider the following Hamiltonian

 where $H_C$ is a cLDPC Hamiltonian with linear soundness defined above, $V_0$ is a (quasi-)$q$-local perturbation with $\|V\|_{(q\textnormal{-)X}}\leq \lambda n$, and $H_{\textnormal{d}}$ is a vanishingly small detuning term and we can choose $H_{\textnormal{d}}\equiv \frac{1}{n^2}\sum_{j}h_j^z Z_j$ with $O(1)$ randomly chosen $h_j^z$.
 We claim that